I coach and run lessons on the Specialist qualification topics as follows, often providing additional advice and consultancy:

 I also coach exam management such as how to pace the exam and cope with tricky questions and multi-choice answers.

-Oxbridge Science Interviews
+Oxbridge Science and Russel Group Interviews

 I run coaching sessions on what these Universities are looking for in terms of students who not only are of high intelligence but over and above that have a passion for science and have already a track record of relevant work experience, reading, projects, science Olympiads and so on.
 I run practice interviews on typical past questions and encourage students to think creatively in response to the sometimes obtuse and even bizzare questions that are set, and express themselves in clear scientific language and thought processes, and not to panic if they cannot answer at first.
+Most of my interview training has been for Cambridge NSAA candidates and I have also trained Cambridge Medicine and Imperial College Sciences.

 For the process I help the student put together good logs on items such as project aims, measuring progress, ensuring original thinking.